Year 2000

 The Control of Infection Group’s Pseudomonas aeruginosa Guidelines is completed.
 These recommendations confirm a radical approach to reduce the risk of acquiring P aeruginosa.
 I know they will not be acceptable to all but the group is quite unanimous in recommending complete segregation according to the patient’s Pseudomonas status both in and outside the hospital.

-– The Nutrition Group’s report is completed and will be presented to the clinic directors later this month,
+– The Nutrition Group’s report is at last completed and will be presented to the clinic directors later this month,

 – Clinical Trials.
 The CF Trust is currently funding two major multicentre trials.
 The first is the TOPIC trial of once versus thrice daily intravenous tobramycin organised by Alan Smyth in Nottingham.
 The second is the CALICO trial on the value of of oral nutritional supplements organised by Vanessa Poustie and Ros Smith in Liverpool.
 We have also had an application relating to the use of inhaled corticosteroids.
 All these trials deal with important clinical issues.